Actor Demands That Changed Movie Details

 Martin Scorsese's Oscar-winning crime film, "The Departed," is a loose remake of the Hong Kong action thriller, "Infernal Affairs."
 The twisty plot is full of double-crosses and finds a cop going undercover as a gangster while a gangster goes undercover as a cop.
 The big baddie at the center of it all is Frank Costello, played by Jack Nicholson, in what was arguably the last great performance of his career ahead of retirement and earned him his final BAFTA nomination.

 Nicholson had a few demands for the role, but they were all of the constructive, character-driven variety.
 The Costello character was based in part on the real-life Boston gangster Whitey Bulger, but Nicholson was looking for ways to make his character more distinctive and memorable.
-He had the idea to add a sexual layer to Costello in the hopes of it making him more "frightening".
-His request was to add sex toys into two different scenes; both strap-ons.
-One scene involved Nicholson wearing a strap-on in a porno theater, the other was a sex scene between him and two women where one of the women was wearing a strap-on.
+He had the idea to add a sexual layer to Costello in the hopes of it making him more "frightening."
+His request was to add adult toys into two different scenes; one involving Nicholson wearing a strap-on in a mature film theater, and the other a love scene between him and two women.
 Scorsese liked the idea and found it to be an easy request to grant.

 American History X (1998)